The Data Behind Gender-Based Car Insurance Pricing

 Is gender-based insurance pricing considered discrimination?

 It depends on your perspective.
-Insurers call it actuarial science — a data-driven method of pricing risk based on statistical correlations.
-Critics call it unfair because gender is an immutable characteristic that penalizes individuals for group behavior.
+Insurers call it actuarial science — a data-driven method of pricing risk based on statistical correlations with claims behavior.
+Critics call it unfair because gender is an immutable characteristic that penalizes individuals for group statistics.
 Seven states have sided with critics and banned the practice.
-At the federal level, gender-based pricing in auto insurance has not been federally prohibited, making this an ongoing legal and ethical debate without a definitive national answer.
+At the federal level, the PAID Act was reintroduced in 2025 to prohibit gender-based pricing nationwide, but it has not yet passed into law.

 How can young male drivers lower their car insurance rates?